 Companies in this industry provide a range of skilled nursing and other health care services, as well as personal care services, to patients in their homes.
-Major companies include AMEDYSIS, Apria Healthcare Group, Gentiva Health Services, and Lincare Holdings (all based in the US), along with Allied Healthcare (UK), LVL Médical Groupe (France), and Revera (Canada).
+Major companies include AMEDISYS, Apria Healthcare Group, Gentiva Health Services (part of Kindred Healthcare), and Lincare Holdings (all based in the US), along with Allied Healthcare (UK), LVL Médical Groupe (France), and Saint Elizabeth Health Care (Canada).

 The home health care industry includes medical and skilled nursing services; medical equipment, supplies, and medication services; personal care (such as bathing and transportation); therapeutic services (like physical and respiratory therapy); and psychosocial services (including counseling and spiritual care).
-Services include traditional bundled home care (about 37% of industry revenue), which often includes rehabilitative services, as well as home hospice care (23%), and home nursing care (21%).Buy Now
+Services include traditional bundled home care (about 38% of industry revenue), which often includes rehabilitative services, as well as home hospice care (22%), and home nursing care (20%).Buy Now